 Scope of Responsibilities

-The CSC is authorised to monitor the performance of the IANA function against agreed service level targets on a regular basis.
+The CSC is authorised to monitor the performance of the IANA naming function against agreed service level targets on a regular basis.

-The CSC will analyse reports provided by IANA on a monthly basis and publish their findings.
+The CSC will analyse reports provided by the IANA Functions Operator on a monthly basis and publish their findings.

 The CSC is authorised to undertake remedial action to address poor performance in accordance with the Remedial Action Procedures (see illustrative procedures at the end of this annex).